AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/openapi.md

 }
 ```

-Here in the `mesh.json` configuration, we store the cookie in `Authorization-Cookie`, and the header in `Authorization-Header`.
+Here in the `mesh.json` configuration, we store the cookie in `Authorization-Cookie` and the header in `Authorization-Header`.
 Now to introduce the logic needed to generate the proper `Authorization` header for the Rest API, we need to implement a `customFetch`.
 It will replace the `fetch` used by GraphQL Mesh to call the Rest API.

 ```js
 const fetch = require('node-fetch')